katzgrau/essayist/content/pages/home.md

 2. Writing new articles was really easy and lightweight
 3. It was performant if and when it got a lot of traffic
 4. You can get up an running locally or in production in a few
+5. Migrating to a new server isn't a pain

 ## Getting Started